Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Discussion

 \subsection{Limitations and scope}

 DC loss assumes independent measurements and a known (or estimable) noise model per measurement, and it benefits from a large enough set of measurements to reliably assess collective residual behavior.
-These conditions hold in many large-scale inverse problems (e.g., imaging, tomography, spatial sensing) but may limit applicability in small-data regimes or when noise is strongly correlated or poorly characterized.
+These conditions hold in many large-scale inverse problems (e.g., imaging, tomography, spatial sensing) but may limit applicability in small-data regimes or when noise is poorly characterized.
+Likewise, DC is not designed for settings where the ill-posedness of the forward operator, rather than noise, is the main challenge, such as inpainting or problems with large null spaces, where overfitting noisy measurements is not a primary concern.
 For discrete noise models (e.g., Poisson), exact uniformity of CDF values need not hold; the randomized probability integral transform could be employed (Appendix~\ref{app:probability_integral_transform_discrete}).
-Computationally, DC loss adds overhead time relative to pointwise methods (Appendix~\ref{app:timing}), although in our experiments this was not a bottleneck relative to overall optimization time.
+Computationally, DC loss adds overhead time relative to pointwise methods (Appendix~\ref{app:timing}), although in our experiments this was not a bottleneck.

 Finally, because DC loss tolerates a family of statistically valid solutions, it does not, on its own, enforce structural properties such as regularity, sparsity, or coherence.
 As with pointwise losses, priors or regularizers remain important to steer reconstructions toward plausible signals.